Chữ Nôm: 15th to 19th century

-While almost all official writings and documents continued to be written in classical Chinese until the early 20th century, Nôm was the preferred script for literary compositions of the cultural elites.
+The Tây Sơn dynasty (1778–1802) mandated the use of Nôm in both government business and civil service examinations but their policy was reverted after the dynasty's collapse.
+Gia Long (r.
+1802–1820), founder of the Nguyễn dynasty (1802–1945), supported chữ Nôm only for as long as it took for him to become emperor and then immediately reverted to Chinese.
+His successor, Minh Mạng (r.
+1820–1841), the second emperor of the Nguyễn dynasty, prohibited the use of Nôm in the government.

 Nôm reached its golden period with the Nguyễn dynasty in the 19th century as it became a vehicle for diverse genres, from novels to theatrical pieces, and instructional manuals.
-Although it was prohibited during the reign of Minh Mang (1820–1840), apogees of Vietnamese literature emerged with Nguyễn Du's The Tale of Kiều and Hồ Xuân Hương's poetry.
+Apogees of Vietnamese literature emerged with Nguyễn Du's The Tale of Kiều and Hồ Xuân Hương's poetry.
 Although literacy in premodern Vietnam was limited to just 3 to 5 percent of the population, nearly every village had someone who could read Nôm aloud for the benefit of other villagers.
-Thus these Nôm works circulated orally in the villages, making it accessible even to the illiterates.
+Thus these Nôm works circulated orally in the villages, and were accessible even to the illiterates.